jacebenson/jace-ty/README.md

 How does this work?
 Well, in `site.js` you define a theme near the top, that builds the proper path for the starter njk files.
 If you want a new theme, you can create a sibling folder to `jace-ty`.
 In site.js I've added a function to look at what file exists based on a simple path.
 If /layouts/file.njk exists, return that, otherwise, return the theme file.

-The only problem I have with this is the top level collection *.md file.
+The problem I have with this is the top level collection *.md file.
 Look at `./src/post/post.md`.
-There it's hardcoded to jace-ty theme, you can easily change that but I've not figured out how to do that part simply.
+There it's hardcoded to jace-ty theme, you can change that but I've not figured out how to do that part.

 ## Creating Posts